Traffic Safety Corporation

 Page Builders Can’t Be Fast

-This is never ideal for folks whose job is to write content, which makes tools like Beaver Builder and WordPress’s block editor so valuable.
-Content writers can write content in an engaging way without knowing how to write code.
+This is never good for folks whose job is to write content, which makes tools like Beaver Builder and WordPress’s block editor so valuable.
+They allow content writers can write content in an engaging way without knowing how to write code.

-A common misconception in the WordPress world is that page builders are inherently slow.
-And while, to some extent, this is true, it’s also true that in most cases, the things that make page builders slow can be mitigated.
+A common misconception in the WordPress world is that page builders are unavoidably slow.
+While page builders may often come out of the box slow, in most cases, they can be made faster.

-For example, if you’re truly trying to make a WordPress website fast, you should be leveraging a full page cache, which allows your website to send pages to end users without loading up WordPress, and your page builder plugin of choice, every time.
-Instead, the final HTML is saved when the first user comes along, and then sent directly to subsequent users.
+For example, if you’re trying to make a WordPress website fast, you should be using a full page cache, which allows your website to send pages to end users faster.
+The contents of the page, normally regenerated for every visitor, are saved when the first user comes along and then sent directly to subsequent users.

-Another concern is that page builders may serve a lot more CSS and JavaScript than they actually need to for a given page, because they’re shipping content for every single module that could have been used on that page.
+Another worry is that page builders deliver a lot more CSS and JavaScript than they actually need to for a given page because they’re shipping content for every single module that could have been used on that page.

-In reality, a quality page builder likely is creating trimmed down versions of their assets for each page on your site depending on the modules actually in use for that page.
+In reality, a quality page builder should be creating trimmed down versions of their assets for each page on your site depending on the modules actually in use for that page.

 Further Optimization with WP Rocket

 In this case, we wanted to go even further in reducing the size of the site being delivered to end users.
 This is where tools like WP Rocket come in handy.
-WP Rocket can, on a page by page basis, evaluate the page’s CSS and load only critical CSS above the fold, allowing the page to load without loading all the CSS.
-Non-critical CSS gets moved below the fold, which satisfies Google’s page speed needs.
+WP Rocket can, on a page by page basis, evaluate the page’s CSS and load only the most important parts first, allowing the page to load without loading all the CSS.
+Less important CSS gets moved below the fold, which makes the page faster and Google happier.

 WP Rocket even has a beta feature that strips unused CSS entirely from your pages, reducing the overall size of assets that have to be loaded.

 Getting these features to work right, however, can take some fine tuning.
-The Sterner Stuff team is able to dig into quirks that these optimizations may introduce and add exceptions to make sure everything works correctly.
+The Sterner Stuff team was able to debug quirks that these optimizations introduced and add exceptions to make sure everything works correctly.

 Other teams may want to charge you a ton of money to get into the weeds of your theme, page builders, and other plugins to strip out assets and reduce file sizes, but the costs of a project like that far outweigh the simplicity of an automated solution like WP Rocket.